 Chapter Thumbnails Generation

-When you add new content to a “Movie” library, one of the things Plex does is try to find chapter information to match that movie so that you can quickly jump to a desired chapter when watching it.
+When you add new content to a video library, one of the things Plex does is try to find chapter information to match that item so that you can quickly jump to a desired chapter when watching it.
 If we find chapter information (either embedded in the file or from an online source), then we also grab some quick screenshots around the start of every chapter.
 Those screenshots can be used by apps when displaying chapter information to you.

 In most cases, you’ll hardly even notice this occurs.
 On most desktop computers, this would take just a few seconds, for instance.
 However, if you run your Plex Media Server on a low-powered computer such as a NAS device, then it’s possible the process could take a fair bit longer and you might notice some high CPU usage while the chapter thumbnails are generated.

-Preparing Sync Content
+Preparing Sync/Download Content

 Content transcoding is a very CPU-intensive process and can take tens of minutes for a single item in some cases.
-If you inadvertently select an entire library to Cloud Sync, for instance, then your Server is going to be trying to transcode the entire library to prepare it to sync.

 Related Page: Monitoring Sync Status

 If you have created any “optimization” jobs for content, then Media Optimizer might be using the transcoder to process and optimize content for you.
-If that is happening, then it will appear in the Conversion Queue.
+If that is happening, then it will appear in the Conversion queue.

 Related Page: Media Optimizer